**Book by 30 October 2015

 A GoldLeaf Service journey means you’ll enjoy the best of the best from Rocky Mountaineer:

 Travel to Kamloops, in the heart of British Columbia’s interior.
 On today’s journey you will see dramatic changes in scenery, from the lush green felds of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the BC Interior.
 Highlights include the rushing waters of Hell’s Gate in the Fraser Canyon and the steep slopes and rock sheds along the Thompson River.
 Your day concludes as the Rocky Mountaineer travels along the shores of Kamloops Lake into Kamloops.
 Overnight in Kamloops.
+Please note all accommodation in Kamloops is considered moderate.
 (B, L)

 The fabled Inside Passage is one of the most scenic sea-lanes in the world, and one of the few where deep-draft vessels can sail close to steep mountain walls.
 The scenery is unbelievable, with forests in a hundred shades of green, tumbling turquoise glaciers, and evocative towns loaded with history, culture and adventure.